-According to this week disease forecast, the risk of drowning tends to continue during the hot weather time when children are fond of swimming with friends in natural water sources.
+According to this week disease forecast, the risk of drowning tends to continue during the rainy season that the water level of water sources have been increasing.

 The Department of Disease Control, therefore, advises all parents to take good care of their children and never allow them to swim without adult supervision.
 All communities should implement preventive measures against drowning, i.e. 1) survey for risky water sources; 2) communicate and warn the communities of drowning risk and promote community participation using available channels such as village broadcast; 3) install safety fences and warning signs at all risky natural water sources and provide safety devices, e.g. empty plastic gallon jugs or bottles tied up with ropes, swimming rubber rings, sticks, and belts; 4) teach children swim and rescue skills and warn them to avoid risky water settings; and 5) promote the households with newborns to 2 years old children to keep them in playpens especially while unattended.